SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/03-Writing-data-in-tables.md

 # Reusing Existing Data

-In MySQL we can create a new table using data from an existing table.
+In MySQL, we can create a new table using data from an existing table.

 ```java
 CREATE TABLE `courses`